haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-nanobody-antigen/index.md

   </center>
 </figure>

 we can see a strong electrostatic interaction between ASP114 and LYS46 of the antigen.
-It is reasonable to expect that subsitituting ASP114 with an alanine would have a significant impact on the binding affinity of the nanobody to the antigen.
+It is reasonable to expect that subsitituting ASP114 with an alanine would have a significant impact on the binding affinity of the nanobody to the antigen, thus destabilizing the complex.

 Now that we idenfitied a possible key residue, we could test all the possible mutations:
 {% highlight toml %}